 Virginia A. Henderson

-Helping the patient gain independence quickly formed Virginia Avenel Henderson’s “Need Theory” of nursing.
-Four major concepts enveloped her theory: the individual as a whole, their environment, health and nursing them.
+Virginia Avenel Henderson formulated the “Need Theory” of nursing.
+Four major concepts made up her theory: the individual as a whole, their environment, their health, and nursing them.
 Henderson was born in Kansas City, Missouri, in 1897.
-She earned a diploma in nursing, equivalent to an LPN program, from Washington, D.C.’s Walter Reed Hospital Army School of Nursing in 1921.
-She earned her bachelor degree in nursing in 1932 and her master’s in 1934.
-Five years before her death in 1996, she wrote the 5th edition of Harmer’s nursing, incorporating her 14 components of basic nursing care, including assessment, diagnosis, plan, implementation, process, and evaluation.
-Her theories are still used in both traditional and online nursing programs.
+She earned a diploma in nursing from Washington, D.C.’s Walter Reed Hospital Army School of Nursing in 1921.
+She earned a bachelor's degree in nursing in 1932, and a master’s in 1934.
+Five years before her death, she wrote the 5th edition of Harmer’s nursing, incorporating her 14 components of basic nursing care, including assessment, diagnosis, plan, implementation, process, and evaluation.
+She died in 1996, but her theories are still used in nursing programs today.

-The humble Dorothea Dix spent her life caring for the mentally ill.
-She wanted no praise, and no recognition, wanting her achievements to “rest in silence” after her death in 1887.
-Born in April 1802 in Hampden, Maine, the eldest child of Joseph and Mary Dix did not live a carefree childhood.
-Her alcoholic father and mentally ill mother maintained an unstable home and left the care of Dorothea’s two younger brothers to her.
-She and her brothers left to stay with her wealthy grandmother, but did not want to adhere to her grandmother’s dictum that she be turned into a “lady of wealth.”
-Dorothea preferred administering to the poor, the imprisoned and the mentally ill.
-She passionately investigated and fought for better conditions for mental health patients in both the United States and abroad.
-She never attended any nursing school, yet visited them, advocating change in the way those suffering from mental illness were cared for.
-She won many legal battles, and she was no lawyer, her demeanor was quite timid.
+Dorothea Dix spent her life caring for the mentally ill.
+Born in April of 1802 in Hampden, Maine, the eldest child of Joseph and Mary Dix did not live a carefree childhood.
+Her alcoholic father and mentally ill mother maintained an unstable home, and left the care of Dorothea’s two younger brothers to her.
+She and her brothers left to stay with their wealthy grandmother, but she did not want to adhere to her grandmother’s idea that she should be turned into a “lady of wealth.”
+Dorothea preferred caring for the poor, the imprisoned, and the mentally ill.
+She passionately fought for better conditions for mental health patients in the United States and abroad.
+She never attended nursing school, yet visited them, advocating change in the methods of care used for those suffering from mental illness.